pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 We'll here focus on the Pacemaker administration part and assume the PostgreSQL Streaming Replication is working and correctly configured.

 The resource agent requires the PostgreSQL instances to be already set up, ready to start and slaves ready to replicate.

-Make sure to setup your PostgreSQL master on your preferred node to host the master: during the very first startup of the cluster, PAF detects the master based on its shutdown status.

 Moreover, it requires a `recovery.conf` template ready to use.